 10 Georgia State Parks for Fall Color

-Amicalola Falls State Park – Dawsonville
+Amicalola Falls State Park in Dawsonville

-Black Rock Mountain State Park – Clayton
+Black Rock Mountain State Park near Clayton

 At an altitude of 3,640 feet, Black Rock Mountain is Georgia’s highest state park.
-Roadside overlooks and the summit Visitor Center offer sweeping views of the Blue Ridge Mountains.
+Roadside overlooks and the summit Visitor Center offer sweeping views of the Blue Ridge Mountains near Clayton.
 The 2.2-mile Tennessee Rock Trail is a good choice for a short, moderate hike.
 For an all-day challenge, take the 7.2-mile James E. Edmonds Backcountry Trail.
 If driving Hwy.
 441 north to the park, stop by Tallulah Gorge State Park and quirky Goats on the Roof.

-Cloudland Canyon State Park – Near Chattanooga
+Cloudland Canyon State Park near Chattanooga

 One of Georgia’s most beautiful parks, Cloudland Canyon offers easy-to-reach rim overlooks and challenging hiking trails.
 A favorite hike takes you down a long, steep staircase to the bottom of the canyon, where you'll find two waterfalls.
 (Remember, you have to hike back up, but it’s worth it.)
 The 5-mile West Rim Loop is moderately difficult and offers great views of the canyon.
 “Glamping” yurts are located off this trail.

 F.D.
-Roosevelt State Park – Pine Mountain
+Roosevelt State Park in Pine Mountain

 Many people are surprised to find hardwood forests and rolling mountains south of Atlanta.
 At F.D.
 Roosevelt State Park, the 6.7-mile Wolf Den Loop is a favorite section of the longer Pine Mountain Trail.
 For a touch of history, drive to Dowdell’s Knob to see a life-size bronze sculpture of President F.D.
 Roosevelt and great views of the forested valley.
 Ga.
 Hwy.
-190 is a pretty driving route.
+190 is a pretty driving route in Pine Mountain.

-Fort Mountain State Park – Chatsworth
+Fort Mountain State Park in Chatsworth

 Fort Mountain State Park is best known for a mysterious rock wall along the mountain top, plus a variety of trails.
 For the easiest walk, take the 1.2-mile loop around the park’s pretty, green lake.
 For a challenging, all-day hike, choose the 8-mile Gahuti Trail.
 Mountain bikers have more than 14 miles to explore.
 Hwy.
-52 has beautiful mountain scenery and overlooks worth stopping for.
+52 in Chatsworth has beautiful mountain scenery and overlooks worth stopping for.

-Moccasin Creek State Park – Lake Burton
+Moccasin Creek State Park on Lake Burton

-Smithgall Woods State Park – Helen
+Smithgall Woods State Park in Helen

 Protecting more than 6,000 acres around Dukes Creek, Smithgall Woods State Park is the perfect spot for fly fishing while enjoying fall color.
 Day visitors can picnic near the creek, and overnight guests can hike a private trail to Dukes Creek Falls.
 A 1.6-mile loop climbs to Laurel Ridge and provides a view of Mt.
 Yonah once most leaves are off the trees.
-This park is near many wineries and Helen’s Oktoberfest.
+This park is near many wineries and Helen’s Bavarian-style downtown.

-Tallulah Gorge State Park – Near Clayton
+Tallulah Gorge State Park near Clayton

 Tallulah Gorge is one of the most spectacular canyons in the Southeast, and you can choose from easy or difficult trails.
 Hike along the rim to several overlooks with waterfall views, or get a permit from the park office to trek all the way to the bottom.
 During November, you can watch expert kayakers as they enjoy the bi-annual “whitewater releases.”
 Be sure to see the park’s film because it includes heart-racing footage of kayakers and news clips from Wallenda’s famous tightrope walk across the gorge.